CEMPD/VERDI/doc/User_Manual/VERDI_ch18.md

 ![Figure18-2](./media/image097.png)

-Figure ‑.
+Figure -.
 Submit run.bat script from Run command

 Script commands that can be used for command line scripting (listed in alphabetical order) are described below.
 Adding support for these script commands in the Script Editor is planned for a future VERDI release.

 **[-alias &lt;aliasname=definition&gt;]** defines an alias.
 You can define an alias by creating a definition using variable names and derived variables that are calculated using the mathematical operators described in Section 15: Mathematical Functions.
 The alias definition does not include the dataset name.
 The alias is treated like any other formula once the alias definition and the dataset to which it should be applied are specified.
 If you need to redefine an alias definition, you must first use the **-unalias** command.
 The alias definitions are saved to a verdi.alias file in the verdi subdirectory under your home directory.
 VERDI uses this type of optional file in your home directory to maintain a snapshot of the current aliases being used.
 The following warning will be reported if an alias is defined more than once: “WARNING: Alias &lt;aliasname&gt; already defined, new definition ignored.”
 You are also responsible for not making circular references.
-Use the **‑printAlias** command to view what aliases are already defined.
+Use the **-printAlias** command to view what aliases are already defined.
 Note, you define an alias, VERDI will use that alias if you make a request to plot that variable again.
 If you are having issues with variable names being redefined, remember to check your verdi.alias file and remove it if needed.

 **[-animatedGIF&lt;filename&gt;]** creates an animated GIF by doing an X Window Dump (XWD) of each of the time steps in the tile plot, then converting them to GIF images.
 If there are many time steps in the dataset, there will be a slight delay before you are again given control of the GUI.